adanxx/01_Tutorial_My_first_Webserver/README.md

 ## HTML

 Normally a webpage is presented a bit more detailed than the plain text file with "Hello world".
 Instead of plain text we can formate the output in html instead.
-This makes us able to structure our content and to add collors and other design. xxxxxxx
+This makes us able to structure our content and to add collors and other design elements.

 Change the 2 lines in your webserver code to: